-Is your girlfriend’s birthday or some anniversary coming up and you’re not sure what to do?
-Or maybe you need some inspiration for romantic couple things to do in Sydney on Valentine’s Day?
+All of these great attractions make Sydney also the perfect city to get your romance on and execute the perfect date.
+Is your girlfriend’s birthday or anniversary coming up, and you’re unsure what to do?
+Or maybe you need inspiration for romantic couple things to do on Valentine’s Day?

 1. Do a Harbour Cruise